loinc/comp-loinc/README.md

 If there are errors related to `torch` while running CompLOINC or `nlp_taxonomification.py` specifically, try changing the `torch` version to 2.1.0 in `pyproject.toml`.

+## Curation
+CompLOINC has some functionality to configure provide curator feedback on some of the inputs, which can be used to inform what content will or will not be included in the ontology.

+**NLP on dangling parts: `matches.sssom.tsv`**
+This file is the result of the semantic similarity process which matches dangling part terms (no parent or child)
+against those in the hierarchy to try and identify a good parent for them.
+For each dangling part, only the top match is included.
+Confidence is shown in the `similarity_score` column.

+This file adheres to the [SSSOM standard](https://mapping-commons.github.io/sssom/).
+There are columns `subject_id`, `subject_label`, `object_id`, and `object_label`.
+The subjects are the dangling part terms, and the objects are the non-dangling part terms already in the hierarchy.

+So where does curator input come into play for this file?
+There is a `curator_approved` column.
+If the value of this is set to True for a given row, the match will be included in the ontology.
+If it is set to False, the match will not be included.
+If it is empty, then the setting for inclusion based on confidence threshold will be used.
+The default for this is 0.5, and can be configured using the CLI.

 ## Statistics
 [Statistics page](documentation/stats.md)